Nebraska Frequently Asked Questions About The Praxis Series® Tests

 - How and when do I register for the test?

+The Nebraska Department of Education will also accept the Praxis I tests with Nebraska’s required passing scores.
 Online registration is available for all Praxis tests from the Registration page of this website.
 It is requested that you provide your Social Security Number (SSN) when you register.
 Failure to do so will delay processing of your certification application in Nebraska.

 - What if I don't pass the test?